Randy Jones (baseball): Professional baseball career

 His best season was in 1976, when he survived a car crash, went 22–14 with a 2.74 ERA, and started the All-Star Game against Mark Fidrych.
+San Diego won just 73 games that season, with Jones being the winning pitcher in almost 30%.
 He became the first Padre to win the Cy Young Award, and was also the first in franchise history to receive a postseason award from the Baseball Writers' Association of America.
 The Sporting News named him their NL Pitcher of the Year, and selected him as the left-handed pitcher on their NL All-Star Team for the second consecutive season.
-From May 17 to June 22, Jones pitched 68 consecutive without allowing a base on balls, tying Hall of Famer Christy Mathewson's NL record set in 1913.
+From May 17 to June 22, Jones pitched 68 consecutive innings without allowing a base on balls, tying the 63-year-old NL record set by Hall of Famer Christy Mathewson in 1913.
 Their NL record was broken in 2001 by Hall of Fame pitcher Greg Maddux.
-At the All-Star break in July 1976, Jones's record was 16–3, a first-half win total that set an NL record which no one has equaled since.
+At the All-Star break in July 1976, Jones' record was 16–3, a first-half win total that set an NL record which no one has equaled since.
 (Note: Vida Blue set the major league mark in 1971 with a 17–3 record at the break with the Oakland Athletics.
 Some sources list Wilbur Wood of the Chicago White Sox with 18 wins at the break in 1972, but the 1972 all-star game was held on July 25, when his record was only 15–10.)
 Sports Illustrated placed him on their cover with the headline "Threat to win 30.
 San Diego’s confounding Randy Jones".
 He finished the season as the major league leader in wins, complete games (25), games started (40), and innings pitched (315.1).
 In addition he was tied for second in the NL with five shutouts.
-He had only 93 strikeouts but walked even fewer (50), while forcing opponents into 35 double plays.
+Jones had only 93 strikeouts, an average of 2.7 per nine innings pitched, but walked even fewer (50), while forcing opponents into 35 double plays.
+As of 2025, he was the only pitcher in the past 90 years to pitch 300 innings with fewer that 100 strikeouts.
+His strikeout rate was even low for his era, ranking 84th out of 88 qualifying starters that season with a strikeout percentage of only 7.4%.
 He led the NL with a 1.027 walks plus hits per inning pitched (WHIP) even though he allowed an NL-high 274 hits.